-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS
+COLLEGE OF THE MAINLAND SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS For the Year Ended August 31, 2024

 Federal regulations, Title 2 U.S. Code of Federal Regulations Section 200.511 states, "The auditee is responsible for follow-up and corrective action on all audit findings.
-As part of this responsibility, the auditee must prepare a summary schedule of prior audit findings."
-The summary schedule of prior audit findings must report the status of the following:
+As part of this responsibility, the auditee must prepare a summary schedule of prior audit findings must report the status of the following: